bilgino/angularforddd/README.md

 ```

 In the second example, domain logic is decoupled from the UI controller.
 Encapsulation protects the integrity of the model data.
-Keeping the model as independent as possible improves usability and allows easier refactoring.
+Keeping the model as independent as possible improves reusability and allows easier refactoring.
 Neither domain state nor domain logic should be written as part of the UI controller.

 Subsequently, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad